 All WIs are listed on the website and can be found by a postcode search.
-WIs must keep their information on the MCS up to date as this is the information that feeds through to the website and your WI's page.
+WIs must keep their information on the MCS up to date as this is what information feeds through to the website and your WI's page.

-9.4 WI Training
+11.4 WI Training